hiankun/racing_cars/README.md

   * `sudo pip3 install hg+http://bitbucket.org/pygame/pygame`

+* If you're using Conda, install some packages as the following:

+  * For Pygame: `conda install -c cogsci pygame`
+  * For libgcc: `conda install libgcc`

+* After the installations, launch the game by:
+  * `python3 racing_cars.py`

 * The artwork of the cars was downloaded from [OpenGameArt.org](http://opengameart.org/content/racecars-2d).

 * The sound tracks were downloaded from [YouTube Audio Library](https://www.youtube.com/audiolibrary/music).